 No matter how careful we are or how many times we wash our hands, colds and flu do occur.
 While you can buy many commercial products to easy the symptoms, you may wish to make your own.
-Keeping a bit of natural vapor rub on hand, is a wise idea during any season.
-Avoid petroleum-based products.
+Keeping a bit of homemade diy vapor rub on hand, is a wise idea during any season.
+In this way you can avoid petroleum-based products.
 You can make your own natural vapor rub with beeswax and essential oils.

-If you don’t have the desire of time to make your own beeswax vapor rub, be sure to choose the natural versions when shopping.
-And always read the use directions on the bottle because even natural essential oils are powerful stuff.
+If you don’t have the desire of time to make your own vapor rub, be sure to choose the natural versions when shopping.
+And, always read the use directions on the bottle because even natural essential oils are powerful stuff.

 I remember as a little girl the soothing sensation of my mom rubbing vapor rub on my chest.
 Yes, that little blue bottle and I have quite a history.
-It did help sooth my cough and sniffles.
+It did help soothe my cough and sniffles and relieve congestion.

 Commercial vapor rubs work well but they contain so many ingredients.
 Most of them have a petroleum base and many contain camphor.
 Camphor is a synthetic material made from mixing turpentine and menthol oil.